Do we know what causes chronic myelomonocytic leukemia?

 Over the past few years, scientists have made progress in understanding how certain changes in the DNA of bone marrow cells may cause CMML to develop.
 DNA is the chemical that carries the instructions for nearly everything our cells do.
 We usually look like our parents because they are the source of our DNA.
 However, DNA affects more than the way we look.

-Some genes (parts of DNA) contain instructions for controlling a cell’s growth and division process.
-Certain genes that promote cell division are called oncogenes.
-Other genes called tumor suppressor genes can slow down cell division or even cause cells to die at an appropriate time.
+Some genes (parts of DNA) control a cell’s growth and division process.
+Genes that promote cell division are called oncogenes.
+Other genes called tumor suppressor genes can slow down cell division or even make cells die at an appropriate time.
 Cancers can be caused by DNA mutations (gene defects) that turn on oncogenes or turn off tumor suppressor genes.